 Subject to the terms and conditions of the 2021 Plan, the administrator has the authority to select the persons to whom awards are to be made, to determine the number of shares to be subject to awards and the terms and conditions of awards, and to make all other determinations and to take all other actions necessary or advisable for the administration of the 2021 Plan.
-The administrator is also authorized to adopt, amend or rescind rules relating to administration of the 2021 Plan.
-Our board of directors may at any time remove the compensation and leadership committee as the administrator and revest in itself the authority to administer the 2021 Plan.
+The administrator is also authorized to adopt, amend or rescind rules relating to administrator and revest in itself the authority to administer the 2021 Plan.
 The full board of directors will administer the 2021 Plan with respect to awards to non-employee directors.